Abu Bakr: Early life

-Acceptance of Islam
+Companionship of Muhammad

-On his return from a business trip in Yemen, friends informed him that in his absence, Muhammad had declared himself the messenger of God and proclaimed a new religion.
-The historian Al-Tabari, in his Tarikh al-Tabari, quotes from Muhammad ibn Sa'd ibn Abi Waqqas, who said:
+On his return from a business trip in Yemen, his friends informed him that in his absence, Muhammad had declared himself a messenger of God.
+According to a report of the historian Al-Tabari, in his Tarikh al-Tabari, Abu Bakr may have converted to Islam after around fifty people, though this is disputed.
 Some Sunni and all the Shi'a believe that the second person to publicly accept Muhammed as the messenger of God was Ali ibn Abi Talib, the first being Muhammad's wife Khadija.
-Ibn Kathir, in his Al Bidaya Wal Nihayah, disregards this.
-He stated that the first woman to embrace Islam was Khadijah.
+Ibn Kathir, in his book Al Bidaya Wal Nihayah, disregards this.
+He stated that the first woman to embrace Islam was Khadija.
 Zayd ibn Harithah was the first freed slave to embrace Islam.
 Ali ibn Abi Talib was the first child to embrace Islam, for he has not even reached the age of puberty at that time, while Abu Bakr was the first free man to embrace Islam.

 Subsequent life in Mecca

 His wife Qutaylah bint Abd-al-Uzza did not accept Islam and he divorced her.
-His other wife, Um Ruman, became a Muslim.
+His other wife, Umm Ruman, became a Muslim.
 All his children accepted Islam except Abd al-Rahman, from whom Abu Bakr disassociated himself.
 His conversion also brought many people to Islam.
 He persuaded his intimate friends to convert, and presented Islam to other friends in such a way that many of them also accepted the faith.
-Those who converted to Islam at the insistence of Abu Bakr were:
+Those who converted to Islam at the dawah of Abu Bakr were: